 Your pay leg is whichever leg of your downline is performing the poorest.
-Some of the difference between legs can get carried forward, but only up to a point.
+Some of the differences between legs can get carried forward, but only up to a point.

 In the end, a binary pay structure relies on you having two teams under you that both perform well.
 If one consistently does much better than the other, your pay will always be limited by the team that doesn't do well.